Figure 1. Position of the sun in different seasons

 In hotter climates such as those found in southern Europe it is normal for the blinds or shutters to be closed in early morning and then the room is a cool refuge from the afternoon sun later in the day.
 It is a natural, efficient method of preventing a room from overheating without using any energy.

 One of the traditional ways of minimising heat from the sun entering the interior is to plant trees outside windows.
 In the summer the leaves provide shade and in autumn the loss of leaves will allow the sun to penetrate and provide some natural winter heating even when temperatures outside are low.
-Trees can be a positive and effective environmental solution except for the fact that they need space and time to grow and so blinds and shutters are more practical solutions.
+Trees can be a positive and effective environmental solution except for the fact that they need space and time to grow and so blinds and shutters are more practical options.

 Winter heat saving with blinds and shutters